Community Led Housing

 Community led housing schemes are increasingly being recognised as a way to boost affordable housing supply, have a positive social impact and put communities at the heart of decision making.

-WFDC has received government funding to support the growth of community-led housing schemes within the district.
+We have received government funding to support the growth of community led housing schemes within the district.
 We recognise that groups will need financial support to bring communities of interest together, find a model that will be financially viable for affordable housing and most importantly, have the backing of the local community.

 There are various organisational structures that can be adopted but governance should be overseen by people who either live or work in the area that will benefit.

-If you are interested in building your own home or having a custom built home, please register your interest.
-All local authorities have a statutory duty to keep a self build and custom build register.
-For more information, visit the link above.
-You can also learn more about self and custom build housing at the National Custom and Self Build Association’s website www.selfbuildportal.org.uk
+If you are interested in building your own home or having a custom-built home, please register your interest on the self-build and custom-build page.
+All local authorities have a statutory duty to keep a self-build and custom-build register.
+You can also learn more about self and custom-build housing at the National Custom and Self-Build Association’s website www.selfbuildportal.org.uk

 Community Land Trusts are another form of not-for-profit community-led housing, in which local organisations, set up and run by ordinary people, develop and manage homes and other community assets.
 The Community Land Trust will aim to make sure that homes are genuinely affordable, based on what people actually earn in their area, not just for now but for every future occupier.